 \subsection{Probabilistic model of data}

 Inspired by \cite{marion24slr,troiani2025fundamental}, we introduce a probabilistic data model for this task, that is amenable to analysis in the high-dimensional limit.
-To define it we begin by drawing $F$ hidden spikes
+To define it, we begin by drawing $F$ hidden spikes

 The hidden spikes are common to all the sequences.
-In the following, we may call them directions or features in an interchangeable manner.
+In the following, we call them directions or features in an interchangeable manner.
 Each sequence $X\in\mathbb R^{L\times D}$ is then sampled as follows.
 The index $\epsilon$ of the relevant token is first taken uniformly at random over $\{1,\ldots,L\}$.
-We take weights $\theta\in\mathbb R^F$ for the hidden directions/spikes/features according to a distribution $P_\theta$.
-Then an effective sequence-dependent direction $\hat k\in\mathbb R^D$ is constructed as $\hat k = \sum_f^F\theta_fk_f^*$.
-The tokens and the label $y$ are drawn according to
+We take weights $\theta\in\mathbb R^F$ for the hidden directions/features according to a distribution $P_\theta$.
+An effective sequence-dependent direction $\hat k\in\mathbb R^D$ is then taken as $\hat k = \sum_f^F\theta_fk_f^*$.
+The tokens and the label $y$ are